Where is packet pick-up?

 Can I have a friend/family member drive the course to help me and/or my friends?

-We discourage any extra traffic on the course, especially personal support vehicles.
+Absolutely no personal support vehicles are allowed the course.
 Our event is a fully stocked, well-coordinated event designed to let riders ride from aid station to aid station without additional support vehicles.

 How many Aid Stations are on course?

 116 mile ride = 5

 100 mile ride= 3

 I’m riding the gravel course, what should I expect?

 The inaugural TDS Gravel ride will be approximately 100-miles in length consisting of about 25% pavement and 75% dirt.
 Once you have climbed Rabbit Ears Pass expect a rolling, twisty route with plenty of scenery, little traffic and amazing views!
 Aid stations will resupply you at both ends of the dirt sections and cheerful volunteers will help re-fuel you for the next section.
 On dirt you can expect everything from smooth gravel, 2-track primitive roads, pavement and maybe even some mud in the event of rain!
 All the TDS routes including the gravel ride are open to traffic so all rules of the road apply.
 Be prepared with bigger knobby tires, rain gear, a fender if wet, lots of water and food and a good tool and repair kit.
 We will have a sweep vehicle for SAG support however you must be fit enough to complete this ride prior to starting, this includes managing your own repairs and/or flat tires and carrying all needed gear, food and hydration needs.
 E-bikes are NOT permitted.
 NOTE: Route distance will be confirmed once government shutdown is over.

 Are there mechanics at each Aid Station?